Edith1715/Trinity-De-novo-Transcriptome-Assembly-/Trinity-De-novo-Transcriptome-Assembly-Workshop.md

 These data include the log fold change (logFC), log counts per million (logCPM), P- value from an exact test, and false discovery rate (FDR).

 The EdgeR analysis above generated both MA and Volcano plots based on these data.
-See file 'transcripts.counts.matrix.condA_vs_condB.edgeR.DE_results.MA_n_Volcano.pdf' as shown below:
+Examine any of these 'edgeR/transcripts.counts.matrix.condA_vs_condB.edgeR.DE_results.MA_n_Volcano.pdf' pdf files like so:

+    % evince edgeR/Trinity_trans.counts.matrix.Sp_log_vs_Sp_plat.edgeR.DE_results.MA_n_Volcano.pdf

+>Note, on linux, 'evince' is a handy viewer.
+You might also use 'xpdf' to view pdf files.
+On mac, try using the 'open' command from the command-line instead.

 <img src="https://raw.githubusercontent.com/wiki/trinityrnaseq/RNASeq_Trinity_Tuxedo_Workshop/images/TrinityWorkshop/MA_volcano_plot.png" width=450 />

-Exit the chart viewer to continue.
+>Exit the chart viewer to continue.

 How many differentially expressed transcripts do we identify if we require the FDR to be at most 0.05?
 You could import the tab-delimited text file into your favorite spreadsheet program for analysis and answer questions such as this, or we could run some unix utilities and filters to query these data.
 For example, a unix’y way to answer this question might be: